Getting Started With CoderPad: Candidates

 Customizing editor settings (yes, we have Vim keybindings)

-If you hit the “Settings” button in the lower-right corner, you can turn on code autocompletion for
+If you hit the Settings button in the lower-right corner, you can turn on/off a variety of settings.

-supported languages, turn on bracket auto-closure, set tab size, adjust font size, and change your
+bracket auto-closure, a unique tab size, larger font size, a lighter color theme, or to change your

-keybindings from normal “sublime-esque” to Vim or Emacs.
+keybindings from normal “sublime-esque” to Vim or Emacs, you will need to click the Settings button

 Programming Languages and Testing

-We support a lot of languages, but not all of the more obscure ones.
+We support many of the most commonly used programming languages.
 We also have autocomplete, unit

 Try it out ahead of time!

-your Dashboard).
-This gives you a session that’s identical to a real CoderPad interview - the only
+The Sandbox gives you a session that’s identical to a real CoderPad interview - the only things it

 Remember, don’t sweat it during the interview - CoderPad is here to make your life easier.
 You can